Linda explores food facts, folklore, and fabulous recipes one ingredient at a time.

 They lacked many of what the "modern world" deemed as the necessary elements of civilization; they had no wheel, no beasts of burden, no iron or steel.
 They did not even utilize a system of writing, yet they had one of the greatest empires in the history of man.

 And here they were cultivating quinoa.

 Quinoa (keen-wah) has been called the most perfect grain, but it's actually not a grain at all.
 It's a seed related to spinach, chard, and sugar beet.
 The plant itself is a broad-leaf annual, and it's really quite stunning.
 A mature one can reach up to 9 feet in height, with pink, purple, and red-hued seed heads on dark red stalks.

 This ancient plant all but disappeared from existence in 1532 when Francisco Pizarro sought to claim the Inca Empire for the flag of Spain; he ordered that the quinoa fields, the Inca's sacred "mother of all grains," be purged as a method of destroying the Inca people.

 However, a few plants, high in the mountains, escaped Pizarro's wrath.

-Quinoa remained in quiet obscurity, raised by the Quechua and Aymara people (Inca descendants) until the 1970's when pair of Americans "rediscovered" it in their study of Bolivian spirituality.
+Quinoa remained in quiet obscurity, raised by the Quechua and Aymara people (Inca descendants) until the 1970s when a pair of Americans "rediscovered" it in their study of Bolivian spirituality.